Introduction

 Automation Platforms

-Automation systems connect tools and workflows.
+Automation links tools and workflows.

 Examples include: